 PSM 325.
-Introduction to Research of Public Safety Issues
+Introduction to Research of Public Service Issues

 This course is designed to assist students in developing their ability to write clearly, effectively, and properly.
 The focus will be on written communication as a professional skill, with extensive practice.
-Emphasis will be placed on identifying problems, collecting, and analyzing primary data, and writing a formatted research paper on a topic related to public safety.
+Emphasis will be placed on identifying problems, collecting, and analyzing primary data, and writing a formatted research paper on a topic related to public service. (formerly Introduction to Research of Public Safety Issues)

 PSM 327.
-Public Safety Psychology
+Public Service Psychology

-In this course students will examine public safety psychology as an application of behavioral science and mental health principles to the concerns of public safety professionals, their families, the department, and the community.
-Public safety professionals perform a wide range of functions, which can be divided into several categories.
-In this course students will enhance their understanding of critical incident response, mental health crisis intervention, de-escalation approaches, cultural competencies, emotional intelligence, and other topics effecting public safety.

-Prerequisite: PSM 307, PSM 309, PSM 310, PSM 312, PSM 325
+In this course students will examine public service psychology as an application of behavioral science and mental health principles to the concerns of public service professionals, their families and the community.
+Public Service professionals perform a wide range of functions, which can be divided into several categories.
+In this course students will enhance their understanding of critical incident response, mental health crisis intervention, de-escalation approaches, cultural competencies, emotional intelligence, and other topics effecting public service. (formerly Public Safety Psychology) Prerequisite: PSM 307, PSM 309, PSM 310, PSM 312, PSM 325